-At Huff Insurance we take the safety of all of our clients and all members of our community very serious.
-We know the impact and devastation these disasters can do.
-Two of the most important things you can have in the event of a natural disaster are an Emergency Kit and a Family Communication Plan.
-Your emergency kit is simply a collection of basic items your household may need in the event of an emergency.
+Two of the most important tools you can have during a natural disaster are an Emergency Kit and a Family Communication Plan.
+An Emergency Kit is a collection of essential items your household may need to stay safe and prepared in an emergency.

 Basic Emergency Supply Kit: